NeuroStat/IBMAvsGLM/3_Reports/README.md

 # Reports
-Only the latest report is located here as these files tend to be large and unhandy in combination with Github.
+Only the latest reports are located here as these files tend to be large and not very practical in combination with Github.
 Other reports are saved locally.

 # Getting started with Git